Is that Smelly Plastic from China Toxic?

 Dioxin is one.
 While PVC products supposedly do not release dioxin when they are in finished form, dioxin is a byproduct of their production and their destruction.
 This means that burning PVC products can be quite hazardous.
 Dioxin is considered a human carcinogen and has proven dangerous to marine life and animal life.
 Dioxin is at least released when PVC is burned.
 It should also be assumed that dioxin can also be released when PVC products are left heating in the sun or other heat source.

-The Dark Side of Recycling
+The Dark Side of Plastic Recycling

 While recycling is good for the environment, plastic types can become inadvertently mixed together during the process.
 PVC containers can easily contaminate a PET-plastic load during recycling.
 This results in products that are supposedly made with PET plastic containing PVC.
 While PET is the plastic of choice for food packaging, plastic bottles and other sensitive uses, most health experts agree that PVC contact with food is not advisable.